TNBBill/Vespora-Platform/README.md

 In order of importance ... the Vespora Platform will focus on these key aspects of experiance.

+Module List (WIP)

+* CharacterSheet - the ability to create / maintain a character sheet
+* Campaign - the ability to track a set of resources, tied to a single campaign.
+* Type - The ability to have different 'types' of games.
+* Google - Google+ Integreation (mostly for Hangouts!)
+* Battlemap - ?

 ##Requirements

 * PHP 5.3+ (preferably with APC and memcached)